Brad Thorn: 1994–2000

-Rugby league (2005–07)
+2005–2007

 In 2005 Thorn moved back to Brisbane and the National Rugby League, again playing with the Broncos for another three years.
 He enjoyed further representative selection for Queensland in all three games of the 2005 State of Origin series, scoring a try in Game II.

 Thorn claimed another premiership ring when he played at second-row in the Broncos' 2006 NRL Grand Final victory over the Melbourne Storm.
 As 2006 NRL Premiers, the Broncos travelled to England to face 2006 Super League champions, St Helens in the 2007 World Club Challenge.
 Thorn played at second-row forward in the Broncos' 14–18 loss.

 During the 2007 NRL season at the Broncos' 20-year anniversary celebration, the club announced a list of the 20 best players to play for them to date which included Thorn.
 At the close of the 2007 NRL season Thorn switched codes once again, moving back to New Zealand to continue his rugby union career.